-The receipt of the MIA permit for Santana will allow the Company to initiate applications for other state/local permits that will be required in advance of any commercial mine production.
+The receipt of the MIA permit for Santana allows the Company to initiate applications for other state/local permits that will be required in advance of any commercial mine production.
 These lesser permits cover activities such as water use and explosives.
 In addition, the Company is now finalizing discussions with contractors related to mining, crushing, construction, etc. While certain state and local permits are required to commence mining operations, the successful completion of the MIA-ETJ permit process allows the Company to commence all necessary earthworks and construction activities in advance of mining operations.

-During the second half of 2019 the Company commenced a Phase 2 drill program at Santana.
-The program, which is expected to continue through late this year, will have a dual focus; resource expansion drilling at the main Nicho deposit as well as follow-up drilling on several new discoveries made during Phase 1 work done in 2018.
-In addition, while the Company was advancing the project permitting, its exploration team made a number of new discoveries that also warrant drill testing and will be included in the upcoming drill plans.
+During the second half of 2019 and early 2020 the Company commenced and completed a Phase 2 drill program at Santana.
+The program had a dual focus; resource expansion drilling at the main Nicho deposit as well as follow-up drilling on several new discoveries made during Phase 1 work done in 2018.
+As a result of a successful Phase 2 drill program a Phase 3 drilling program of approximately 6,000-7,000 m commenced and is expected to continue throughout the remainder of 2020.
+Phase 3 drilling will include further pit optimization drilling around the main Nicho pipe as well as the initial drill testing of a number of newly identified Nicho-like pipes on the property.